-Let me try to put the trading change – from what we were doing to what we are doing now – in terms of athletics.
-At least something we all know.
-If 100 meters represents one day of trading (i.e. day trading) then we have gone from running the 10,000 meter race to the 400 meter race.
+Let me try to put the trading change – from what we were doing to what we are doing now.
+At least in terms, we all know.
+If 100 meters represents one day of trading (i.e. day trading), then we have gone from running the 10,000-meter race to the 400-meter dash.
 A completely different discipline.

-As a 400 meter athlete we are also reasonable at both the 200 meter and 800 meter races.
-And that is how we are now with trading, we specialise in holding trades for 4-days but we are also comfortable with holding trades a few days either side of this.
-And as with the athletics analogy, the work, discipline and mindset between what we were doing (10,000 meter running) and now (400 meter running) is totally different.
+As a 400 meter athlete, we are also reasonable at both the 200 meter and 800-meter races.
+And that is how we are now with trading, we specialise in holding trades for 4-days, but we are also comfortable with holding trades a few days either side of this.
+And as with the athletics analogy, the work, discipline and mindset between what we were doing (10,000 meters running) and now (400 meter running) is different.

 So why have I made this change?

 I got hit by last years late September early December dip in the market.
 Both times!
-We were the 10,000 meter runners – we had the longer term market view.
-With a normal fund a market dip is no problem because if your, lets say, £5,000 fund dips 10% and comes back up in a few weeks then big deal.
+We were the 10,000-meter runners – we had the longer term market view.
+With a typical fund, a market dip is no problem because if you’re, let’s say, £5,000 fund dips 10% and comes back up in a few weeks then big deal.
 However, with a leveraged fund where your £5,000 invested money represents £100,000 leveraged money then any unconsidered dip is unsustainable.
 You have to come out early and take the loss.

-6am to 8am – trading study (clear emails and anything else)
+6 am to 8 am – trading study (explicit emails and anything else)

 Review trades, maybe tennis and lunch